Villvay/veev/README.md

-# veev
+# Veev
 #### Lightweight php framework for rapid web weaving

-*This is the 2015 version of the TinyFx php framework.*

-This version comes with:
-- Self and Minimal Configuration
+Veev is NOT an MVC framework.
+This is a modular design pattern.
+There are modules, schema, interfaces and templates.
+A module is a folder that has a controller and multiple views.
+A module can also have sub-modules.
+Also a module can have Node JS files that can be run as background processes.
+Similar to models in MVC paradigm, Veev has "schema" files written in either JSON or php arrays.
+A schema describes a database table and how a database table should appear in HTML/XML or insert/update form.
+Interfaces allow the app to be connected to external resources such as Database, Email, SMS, Google, Facebook, etc..
+A view can be excapsulated inside a template.
+You can have seperate templates for various sections of a web site.

+Veev has:
+- Automated minimal configuration
+- SEO Friendly URL auto-routing
-- Improved schema based table and form builder
+- Schema based data-table and form builder
+- User groups and access control to modules
-- Advanced form inputs such as Currency, Numeric, Richtext, File, Folder, Autocomplete etc..
+- Sophisticated form inputs such as Currency, Numeric, Richtext, File, Folder, Autocomplete etc..
+- A smart alternative for object relational mapping (read on)
+- Database schema migration helper (with your preferred version control system)
+- Managed background process handler written in Node JS
+- Comprehensive error reporting and logs indexing
+- Easy localization / globalization
+- Award Winning Arc JS front-end framework is included - for Single Page Applications
 - TinyMCE and FontAwsome integrated BoilerPlate templates
 - Example App with User Management and Blogging

-This version is not compatible with the previous version.
-This version implements a new modular design pattern.
-This is NOT an MVC framework.
-This is much easier to work with.
-This is a completely different perspective
-There are modules, interfaces and templates.
-A module hs a module controller and views.
-A module also can have sub-modules.
-Similar to models in an MVC framework, here you can create "schema" files written in either JSON or php arrays.

 ## Instructions - Getting Started
-1. Clone this repo to a folder under var/www/html or htdocs
+1. Clone this repo (or extract the zip file) to a folder under var/www/html or htdocs
 2. Start your web server [Apache / WAMP / MAMP / LAMP]
-~~3.
-Create database from the provided database.sql~~
-3. Make sure apache can write in to the directory (or you will have to manually write the .htaccess and framework/config.php)
+3. Make sure apache can write to the directory (or you will have to manually write the .htaccess and framework/config.php)
-4. Navigate to http://localhost/veev or wherever the folder you cloned this repo into.
+4. Navigate to http://localhost/veev or the folder you cloned this repo into.
 5. Provide database server username/password, and modify default settings as needed.
 6. Set-up script will populate the database (from database.sql), generate .htaccess and framework/config.php